 As described in the article above, diagnosis is essential towards determining the best treatment approach for each type of knee injury, according to their underlying cause.
 While the location and the severity of the knee injury may vary depending on the cause of the health issue, knee pain is the most common symptom.
 Treatment options, such as chiropractic care and physical therapy, can help treat knee pain.
 The scope of our information is limited to chiropractic and spinal health issues.
 To discuss the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Knee pain is a well-known symptom which can occur due to a variety of knee injuries and/or conditions, including sports injuries.
 The knee is one of the most complex joints in the human body as it is made-up of the intersection of four bones, four ligaments, various tendons, two menisci, and cartilage.
 According to the American Academy of Family Physicians, the most common causes of knee pain include patellar subluxation, patellar tendinitis or jumper’s knee, and Osgood-Schlatter disease.
 Although knee pain is most likely to occur in people over 60 years old, knee pain can also occur in children and adolescents.
 Knee pain can be treated at home following the RICE methods, however, severe knee injuries may require immediate medical attention, including chiropractic care.

 The information herein on "Evaluation of Patients Presenting with Knee Pain: Part II.
-Differential Diagnosis" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+Differential Diagnosis" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*